-2.3 Course Requirements
+4.3 Course Requirements

 A student must maintain a minimum of a 3.0 GPA to remain in the program.
 While all course grades are averaged into the GPA, course credit toward degree completion is not granted for a grade of D or F. A student may petition the registrar's office for permission to retake a course in which he or she received a grade of C or below.
-(See section 2.15 for more information)

-2.4 Transfer of Credits
+4.4 Transfer of Credits

-Students may transfer 30 hours for the 60-hour Clinical Mental Health Counseling degree, leaving a minimum of 30 hours to be earned through LU.
+Students may be allowed to transfer up to 30 hours of graduate credits for the 60-hour M.A. in Clinical Mental Health Counseling degree, leaving a minimum of 30 hours to be earned through LU.
 For a transferred course to replace a Liberty University course, the following requirements must be met:

 - 1. The institution at which the course(s) were completed is a regionally or nationally accredited institution approved through the Department of Education. - 2.
 The course(s) were taken in another Master of Arts in Clinical Mental Health Counseling or another closely related graduate field. - 3.
 The course(s) were completed within the previous 10 years.
 The content must be comparable to the current best practice standards for that course. - 4.
 The student earned a grade of B or better in the course(s). - 5.
 The course(s) overlap one of Liberty's courses by at least 80%. - 6.
-The course credit must be at least 3 semester hours or five quarter hours.
+The course credit must be at least 3 semester hours or five quarter hours

 Courses with a grade of "CR" or "P" will only be considered if the grade equals a B or higher.
-Courses from a completed bachelor's or master's degree are non-transferable.
+Courses from a completed master's degree are non-transferable.
 Credit is not awarded for life experience or continuing education.
 The following courses are non-transferable: COUC 500, 501, 505, 506, 512, 667, 698, and 699.

 It is the responsibility of each applicant to supply transcripts along with a request to have the credit applied to the degree program.
 Students may be requested to submit the course syllabus for any course work being considered for transfer along with a rationale of why the student believes the course meets the program's requirements.
-The office of transcript evaluations will process the information.
+The Office of Transcript Evaluations will process the information.